grassator/bdd-for-c/README.md

 The `bdd-for-c` library is a [BDD][bdd] test framework for the [C language][c].

 ## Quick Start

-To start, simply download the framework header file which can be easily done with curl on Linux and OS X:
+To start, simply download the framework header file which can be easily done with curl on Linux, MacOS, and BSD Unix:

 ```bash
 curl -O https://raw.githubusercontent.com/grassator/bdd-for-c/master/bdd-for-c.h
 ```

-Next, create a spec file, named something appropriate like `strncmp_spec.c` if testing the `strncmp` funtion.
+Next, create a spec file, named something appropriate like `strncmp_spec.c` if testing the `strncmp` function.
 Add some tests and include the framework header, like the following:

 ```c